 We love Indian food but really got carried away in Goa eating healthy Western food.

-In our defense… the Indian food we found in Anjuna was generally awful (and expensive) and two, we LOVED Bean Me Up so much that we ate there 8 times in 5 days which really added up.
+In our defense… the Indian food we found in Anjuna was generally awful (and expensive) and we LOVED Bean Me Up so much that we ate there 8 times in 5 days which really added up.

 Staying in Aldona through AirBnB: